Joseph Broussard

 Joseph Broussard (1702–1765), also known as Beausoleil (Beautiful Sun), was a leader of the Acadian people in Acadia; later Nova Scotia, Prince Edward Island, and New Brunswick.
-Broussard organized a Mi'kmaq and Acadian militias against the British through King George's War, Father Le Loutre's War and during the Seven Year's War.
+Broussard organized Mi'kmaq and Acadian militias against the British through King George's War, Father Le Loutre's War and during the Seven Years' War.
 After Acadia was captured by the British, he eventually led the first group of Acadians to southern Louisiana in the present-day United States.
 His name is sometimes presented as Joseph Gaurhept Broussard; this is likely the result of a transcription error.
 Broussard is widely regarded as a hero and an important historical figure by both Acadians and Cajuns.

 Life

-Broussard was born in Port-Royal, Acadia in 1702 to Jean-François Broussard and Catherine Richard.
+Broussard was born in Port-Royal, Acadia, in 1702 to Jean-François Broussard and Catherine Richard.
 His father came from Poitiers and his mother was born in Port Royal.
 He lived much of his life at Le Cran (present-day Stoney Creek, Albert County, New Brunswick), along the Petitcodiac River with his wife Agnes and their eleven children.

 During Father Rale's War, Broussard participated in a raid on Annapolis Royal, Nova Scotia (1724).